zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

 In 1950, physicist Enrico Fermi posed his famous question: "Where is everybody?"
 Given the age of the universe, the number of stars, and the probability of life, intelligent civilizations should be common.
 Yet we observe no evidence of them.
 This is the **Fermi Paradox**.

 The RTM framework provides a profound resolution.
 Advanced civilizations do not remain visible because they undergo a **phase transition** at the coherence threshold.
-They become **Superfluid Civilizations**—entities that have transcended the normal substrate of spacetime and operate in domains we cannot detect with conventional means.
+They become **Superfluid Civilizations**, entities that have transcended the normal substrate of spacetime and operate in domains we cannot detect with conventional means.

 They are not absent.
 They are **everywhere**.
-We simply cannot see them—not because they hide, but because they have become something we lack the instruments to perceive.
+We simply cannot see them, not because they hide, but because they have become something we lack the instruments to perceive.

 This protocol establishes the RTM answer to the Fermi Paradox, the nature of superfluid civilizations, and what this means for our own trajectory.